Mohamed Mahmoud (Islamic militant): Islamic State

-He is believed to be close to Turki al-Binali.
+Mahmoud is believed to have been close to Turki al-Binali.
 The two met in Libya at some point, where Mahmoud received an ijazah from him.

 On 5 November 2014, he posed alongside corpses in the Syrian city of Raqqa, and in August 2015, he appeared in an Islamic State video alongside Abu Omar al-Almani.
 Filmed in the Syrian city of Palmyra, the pair executed two Syrian Arab Army soldiers.

-He was reportedly killed in a United States airstrike in Syria.
+Mahmoud was reportedly killed in a United States airstrike in Syria.

 Family

-While in Austria, he was married to a woman named Mona Salem Ahmed.
+While in Austria, Mahmoud was married to a woman named Mona Salem Ahmed.
 They later divorced after she left him.
-He was married to Syrian woman Ahlam al-Nasr on October 11, 2014.
-His father was active in al-Gama'a al-Islamiyya but has disavowed his sons views.
-He has three younger brothers and a sister.
+He was married to Syrian poet named Ahlam al-Nasr on October 11, 2014.
+Mahmoud had three younger brothers and a sister.
+His father was active in al-Gama'a al-Islamiyya, but disavowed his son’s views.